Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 Outcome: Prepare to present a solution for your target customer audience.

--   Determine your target customer audience.
+-   Determine your target customer audience

--   Determine customer's business needs to address your solution.
+-   Determine customer's business needs to address your solution

--   Design and diagram your solution.
+-   Design and diagram your solution

--   Prepare to present your solution.
+-   Prepare to present your solution

 **Step 3: Present the solution (30 minutes)**

-Outcome: Present solution to your customer
+Outcome: Present solution to your customer.

--   Present solution.
+-   Present solution

--   Respond to customer objections.
+-   Respond to customer objections

--   Receive feedback.
+-   Receive feedback

 **Wrap-up (15 minutes)**

--   Review preferred solution.
+-   Review preferred solution

 ## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

--   Read the Student guide (including the case study) and Trainer guide.
+-   Read the Student guide (including the case study) and Trainer guide

--   Become familiar with all key points and activities.
+-   Become familiar with all key points and activities

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas.
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas

--   Make notes for later.
+-   Make notes for later

 ## During the whiteboard design session: Tips for an effective whiteboard design session